Reading List For The Living

 Reason: I just think it's the best.

-It made me afraid, it made me cheer for the characters, it made me cry.
-And I think that's about all you can ask for in a horror novel.
+It made me afraid, it made me cheer for the characters, it made me cry, and I think that's about all you can ask for in any novel.

 5. This Textbook That I Stole From My Highschool